neumino/neumino.github.io/movies.md

-### Dad Wanted
+### Evil Takes Root
-*Released on 2020-09-11, vote average 6.3*
+*Released on 2020-09-15, vote average 5*

-What does a thrill-seeker tween girl do when her mom forbids her to enter a BMX race?
-Cast an actor with nothing to lose to play her approving dad.
+A paranormal investigator arrives in a sleepy Midwest town to investigate the mysterious loss of his old lover and reconcile sins of the past.
+He discovers she fell victim to the Batibat, an ancient evil that followed her home from the Philippines.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/nAJH0HmkaAU?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/-MbpxRsIJwo?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>